 December 3, 2016 ~ Producer, label executive Harry Balk passed away in Oak Park, Michigan, USA ~ Discovered acts such as Little Willie John, Johnny & the Hurricanes, Rodriguez.
 Co-produced Del Shannon's Runaway.
 Noted for pushing Marvin Gaye's What's Going On, a career-changing and era-defining song disliked by Motown head Berry Gordy Jr but released partly thanks to Balk's insistence.
 Also pivotal to the career of Rare Earth ~ Balk was born in 1925

 December 3, 2016 ~ Tenor saxophonist, trumpeter Herbert Hardesty passed away in Las Vegas, Nevada, USA ~ Best known for his association with pianist Fats Domino and producer Dave Bartholomew.
-Has also worked with artists such as Papa Celestin, Sidney Desvigne, Chick Webb, Chubby Newsom, Earl Palmer, Ernest McLean, Cosimo Matassa, Jewel King, Tommy Ridgley, Lloyd Price (sax on Lawdy Miss Clawdy), Shirley & Lee, Smiley Lewis, T-Bone Walker, Big Joe Turner, Little Richard, Hank Jones, Count Basie, Tom Waits, Plas Johnson, Mitch Woods, and others ~ Hardesty was born in 1925
+Has also worked with artists such as Papa Celestin, Sidney Desvigne, Chick Webb, Chubby Newsom, Earl Palmer, Ernest McLean, Cosimo Matassa, Jewel King, Tommy Ridgley, Lloyd Price (sax on Lawdy Miss Clawdy), Shirley & Lee, Smiley Lewis, T-Bone Walker, Big Joe Turner, Little Richard, Hank Jones, Count Basie, Tom Waits, Plas Johnson, and Mitch Woods ~ Hardesty was born in 1925

 December 3, 2016 ~ Following a spike in sales after his death the previous month, Leonard Cohen enters the Billboard Hot 100 at No.59 with his original version of Hallelujah, originally released in 1984 ~ The Canadian singer, actively recording since 1967, makes his debut on the Billboard Hot 100 charts with his best known composition.
 The single would be Cohen's sole charting single in America, peaking at No.17.
 Originally released as a single off his 1984 Various Positions album, the song would become a signature song for Cohen, a concert favorite, and is also especially known for its numerous cover versions, recorded by over an estimated 300 artists including most notably Jeff Buckley.
 Initially, thinking the album was not commercially viable Columbia Records refused to release Cohen's Various Positions album, which also included Dance Me To The End Of Love, another Cohen classic.
 The company's president Walter Yetnikoff had called Cohen to say: “Look, Leonard, we know you're great, but we don't know if you're any good.”